aimir/bbchallenge-seed-reproduction/README.md

 My topmost priority was keeping things transparent, and explaining exactly what I did rather than "cleaning up" the data to much and possibly hurting its trustworthiness.

-This is way, as explained above, I kept the outputs in their original three folders representing the three machines I distributed on.
-This is also why I kept a typo in my initial root machine encoding, in the C++ source code as well as on the output files (it should have been `28329094430233769` rather than `28337890523255977`, and this affected all subsequent machines that kept this transition unchanged).
+This is why my initial results had the outputs in their original three folders representing the three machines I distributed on.
+This is also why those results kept a typo in my initial root machine encoding, in the C++ source code as well as on the output files (it should have been `28329094430233769` rather than `28337890523255977`, and this affected all subsequent machines that kept this transition unchanged).

-In a future re-run, I hope to mend both those issues and release a typo-free, single-file output zip with all the results coming from a single machine.
-I preferred, for now, to release the existing results, rather than delay it any further.
-I think they already provide significant additional confirmation for the results of the original repository.
+Both of those issues were later fixed, and the current output zip has all the results coming from an error-free run single machine.

 ### Keeping it Simple

 While I needed to use bit-slicing techniques to improve my runtime, I tried to keep my code as clear and concise as possible.
 Without comments or empty lines, the C++ code only contains about 200 lines, and together with the comments its behavior should hopefully be pretty clear.

-The attached python, both for distributing the enumeration work and for comparing the results with those of the original repository, are quite straight-forward and self-explanatory.
+The attached python programs, both for distributing the enumeration work and for comparing the results with those of the original repository, are quite straight-forward and self-explanatory.

 ### Keeping it Fair